Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## 5. Apply for the apartment

 If you like the apartment, apply for it as soon as you can.
-Prepare the [required documents](#required-documents) in advance.
+Send the [required documents](#required-documents).

 ![Berlin apartment documents](/illustrations/berlin-apartment-documents.png)